llucifer97/leetcode/README.md

 # leetcode
-Repository for solving the right questions and not grinding over redundant ones
+Repository for solving the right questions and not grinding over redundant one

 # TOPICS:
 1. DYNAMIC PROGRAMMING <br>